Surfing Nutrition 101: What and When to Eat

 Carbohydrates have a bad reputation, but they’re not the only ones to blame for weight gain.
 A hectic lifestyle is often the true cause.
 Carbohydrates are essential for your muscles and liver.
 They maintain proper blood glucose levels, which can be translated into physical and mental performance.
 Carbs are fuel for the body, and going without them for a longer period can lead to an unbalance in the hormonal system.

 Carbs are a surfer’s best friends.
 That being said, you should aim for nutrient-dense carbs.
 Instead of focusing on grains (and I’m not saying you shouldn’t have a bowl of white rice every now and then), shift your focus on fruits and starches (white potatoes, yams, sweet potatoes, yucca, etc.).
 Limit refined carbs as much as possible.
 Of course, you can still indulge in a bit of bread, cookies, crackers or sweets after an intense surfing session or workout.

 We all have our cravings, and we are certainly allowed to have a scoop of our favorite ice cream every once in a while.
 The trick is to try to minimalize junk food.
 With so many healthy alternatives, it can be easy to curb our cravings naturally.
 All we have to do is to try.

 Discipline is the key to surfing better and stronger.
-So pay attention to your nutrition and keep track of your progress each time you hit the waves.
+Join a vegetarian surf camp and learn to pay proper attention to your nutrition all the while keeping track of your progress each time you hit the waves.